MehdiAliQoli/MehdiAliQoli/README.md

 ### Cyber Security Enthusiast from Skardu, Pakistan

 🚀 Passionate about Cyber Security and exploring the digital world's vulnerabilities.
-💻 Full-stack developer with a keen interest in web technologies.
-🔐 On a mission to make the internet a safer place.
+🔐 On a mission to make the internet a safer place for all.
 🌐 Currently learning advanced penetration testing techniques.
+--
+#### Hack for breath and breath for hacking.
+--
 <img align="right" alt="Coding" width="400" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif">

 <p align="left">